Vincent J.F. Huang: Life and career

 Huang was born in 1971 in Nantou County, Taiwan.
 After receiving his bachelor's degree in commercial art from National Taichung Institute of Technology in Taiwan in 1998, Huang obtained his MFA from Gray's School of Art, Robert Gordon University in Scotland in 2000.
 In the early to mid 2000s, Huang was a senior art lecturer at the Department of Visual Communication, ShuTe University and the curator of Art Space at Taiwan's premier research institution, Academia Sinica.
 In the late 2000s, Huang decided to diversify, studying for and receiving an EMBA from the China Europe International Business School (CEIBS; ranked the 7th best international EMBA program by Financial Times in 2012) in 2009.
 During his time at CEIBS, Huang also founded the first Contemporary Art Club at the institution and now acts as its general secretary.

-During this period, Huang also participated in over forty group and solo exhibitions, including shows in London, Sydney, Sao Paulo, Shanghai, Beijing, Taiwan, and Hanover, Germany.
+During this period, Huang also participated in over forty group and solo exhibitions, including shows in London, Sydney, São Paulo, Shanghai, Beijing, Taiwan, and Hanover.
 Fascinated by consumer culture and the potential destruction of the Earth due to capitalism, Huang's art has long centered on environmental issues, and in 2009 after hearing Ian Fry's speech on behalf of the sinking Pacific island nation of Tuvalu at the UNFCCC COP15 Session in Copenhagen, Huang began his collaboration with the government of Tuvalu.
 Huang has traveled to Tuvalu twice to develop artworks onsite and was appointed an official delegate for Tuvalu at the UNFCCC COP18 Session in Doha, Qatar, where he staged an exhibition of black humor works on behalf of the island nation.
 A major peak in Huang's cooperation with the Tuvalu government was his appointment as their art representative at the 2013 Venice Biennale (the 55th International Art Exhibition-la Biennale di Venezia), where Huang created the first ever National Pavilion for Tuvalu and became the first Taiwanese artist to create a National Pavilion for the event.
 In late September, Huang will travel to the Arctic with the Arctic Circle project, which is sponsored by the Farm Foundation in New York, to continue his eco artworks for Tuvalu and plans to attend the UNFCCC COP19 session in Warsaw later this year.